bolg55/fastify_starter/README.md

 Meant to help you get started quickly with building APIs, this project is designed to be a starting point for building APIs with Fastify.
 It comes with a folder structure and configuration that is designed to be easy to understand and modify.

+## New - React frontend for testing

+I've added a new React frontend for testing the API.
+You can find it in the `frontend` folder.
+It is a simple react app built with vite and SWC.

 ## Core features

 - [x] Fastify